Burgundy Canal ~ Ouche Valley ~ Dijon

 La Vie en RoseOwner Operated

 La Vie en Rose, a classic cargo barge from the 1930's, has recently been operating as a hotel barge under the name of Who Knows.
 Now under new...
 Read more

 Hotel Barge Rendez-Vous offers high quality accommodation and cruising on the famous Burgundy canal.
 With fresh and tidy decor she provides 6 guests...
 Read more

 Grand VictoriaOwner Operated

-Grand Victoria (formerly Hemingway) has been superbly refurbished to carry six guests on a luxuriously relaxing cruise through the Burgundy region.
+Grand Victoria carries six fortunate guests on a luxuriously relaxing cruise through the Burgundy region.
 She offers a choice of itineraries,...
 Read more

 Wine & WaterOwner Operated